hpowell20/cs2063-master/Fall2022/labs/Lab3/README.md

 **Deliverables**

+* IN LAB:
+  * Show the working app running on an emulator to the instructor or TA AT HOME:
   * Submit `MainActivity.kt`, `ExternalActivityCalls.kt`, and your answers to the writeup task to the Lab3 drop box folder on D2L

-* Keep a copy of your project work and answers for future reference
+* In either case keep a copy of your project work and answers for future reference